Your Guide to Self-Assessment

 Normal payment dates for Income Tax

-If you are self-employed or have significant rental or other unearned income you will probably be required to pay your tax in 3 instalments each year.
-This will often only be the case when you are into your second year of business.
+If you are self-employed or have significant rental or other unearned income, you will probably be required to pay your tax in three instalments each year.
+This will often only be the case when you are in your second year of business.

 The first two payments will both be the same.
 They are due on:

-These payments on account are based on the previous year’s net Income Tax liability (e.g. Income Tax due less tax deducted at source).
+These payments on account are based on the previous year’s net income tax liability (e.g., income tax due with less tax deducted at source).
 The actual calculation will be prepared by your accountant or by HMRC.
-They will, in any case, send you a detailed statement of account setting out the amounts due.
+In any case, they will send you a detailed statement of account setting out the amounts due.

 You have the right to request a reduction in your payments on account if you believe that the current year’s net Income Tax liability will be less than the previous year.
 However, interest may be charged if the figures given to HMRC are incorrect.